Why Study Political Science

 Your undergraduate degree in political science can take you many places — from policy analysis at the state government to helping shape the careers of the nation’s lawmakers in DC.
-Many students also go on to further study at the graduate level.
 Wherever you end up, you’ll have the support of Ship’s large alumni community.
-Find out more about the political science Bachelor’s program at Shippensburg University by arranging a campus tour today.

 With a low student to instructor ratio, students in the undergraduate political science program at Shippensburg University have the ability to learn from their professors directly.
 Collaboration between students is also encouraged with small class sizes.